 Brands of Motherboard

-You have a massive choice of manufactures of motherboards to chose from when you go to buy one, but there are only a handful that are classed as the top ones which are Asrock, Asus, EVGA, Gigabyte and MSI.
+You have a massive choice of manufactures of motherboards to choose from when you go to buy one, but there is only a handful that is classed as the top ones which are Asrock, Asus, EVGA, Gigabyte, and MSI.
 All of these are massive in the computer industry with many of them offering more than just motherboards as they have graphics cards and power supply units.
 Each one of these manufactures will release may different models of each motherboard with a cheaper more basic option up to the top of the range for the more specific needs.
 You will need to look at your budget and components that you have or are interested in purchasing before you consider your motherboard, or you can look at it that you should decide what motherboard you want before you go ahead with any other components.

 How to Fit a Motherboard

 When it comes to fitting the motherboard there is only one way to do it, however there are different orders.
-For instance,you can fit the motherboard into the case, all you have to do is line the screw holes up and screw it in, you may need to screw in some stand-off screws into the case first if they aren’t already there, once you have it screwed in you can install the CPU, the cooler, ram and wiring.
+For instance, you can fit the motherboard into the case, all you have to do is line the screw holes up and screw it in, you may need to screw in some stand-off screws into the case first if they aren’t already there, once you have it screwed in you can install the CPU, the cooler, ram and wiring.
 Another way of doing it which can be easier is to install the CPU and cooler onto the motherboard beforehand then fitting the motherboard to the case.
 This is up to you, you may find different ways easier than others but as we said there is only one way the motherboard mounts.
 One thing to remember before fitting the motherboard is to make sure that you fit the IO shield in the back of the case as this protects the ports from being jarred around along with keeping it as clean as possible.